evhub/coconut/DOCS.md

 A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) or [pattern-matching function](#pattern-matching-functions) fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support three attributes: `pattern`, which is a string describing the failed pattern; `value`, which is the object that failed to match that pattern; and `message` which is the full error message.
 To avoid unnecessary `repr` calls, `MatchError` only computes the `message` once it is actually requested.

 Additionally, if you are using [view patterns](#match), you might need to raise your own `MatchError` (though you can also just use a destructuring assignment or pattern-matching function definition to do so).
 To raise your own `MatchError`, just `raise MatchError(pattern, value)` (both arguments are optional).

+In some cases where there are multiple Coconut packages installed at the same time, there may be multiple `MatchError`s defined in different packages.
+Coconut can perform some magic under the hood to make sure that all these `MatchError`s will seamlessly interoperate, but only if all such packages are compiled in [`--package` mode rather than `--standalone` mode](#compilation-modes).

 ### Generic Built-In Functions